Passion, Talent and Prestige: the Perks of Tulane University

 Q: How did you feel at the start of the online program versus today?
 What were your expectations?
 Were they met, exceeded or changed?

-A: Based on the reputation of Tulane University Law School and professor Joel Friedman, my expectations were quite high that the program content would be second to none.
+A: Based on the reputation of Tulane University Law School and its faculty, my expectations were quite high that the program content would be second to none.

 I was somewhat concerned about the program’s delivery, since it would be dependent on the capability of the distance learning program’s online platform, but my expectations have been exceeded.
 I learned that the platform, while more than adequate, has very little to do with the quality of its delivery.

 The passion and talent of the professors have truly been the best in class.
 They are passionate and knowledgeable about their subject matters, but they are also so engaged and excited to be interacting with human resources (HR) and business professionals who are in the trenches every day tackling the materials they are covering.

 Q: What are some skills you learned in the program that you now use in your career?

 A: The ability to conduct thoughtful legal analysis is the biggest value for me personally.
 I have interacted with the legal aspects of human resources for more than 10 years, but to now be able to view the issues from the perspective of the legal profession has been transformational.